Economies prior to the late 20th Century

 All indexes are weighted averages formed by choosing different indicators, normalizing each of them to a common scale (for example to a value between 1 and 10), and then multiplying each indicator by a fraction between 0 and 1, called the “weight”.
 The weights must add up to 1.

-The Mauri-O-Meter is a tool developed by Maori in New Zealand to help users evaluate projects from a holistic point of view.
-It basically creates an index to give a project an overall rating.
+The Mauri-O-Meter is a tool developed by Dr. Kēpa Morgan to help users evaluate projects from the holistic point of view that is the cultural heritage of the Maori, the Indigenous People of mainland New Zealand.
+The mauriometer generates an index to give a project an overall rating.
 Users choose indicators and then measure those indicators on a scale of -2 to +2.
 The software weights each indicator equally to produce an overall project rating, but users can change the weighting scheme.

 Wilson-Raybould writes